martinrs/discordChatQueue/README.md

 ## Getting Started

 To run the bot, you need to do these relatively simple steps:
+1. Download code
 1. Configure stuff
 2. Install stuff
 3. Install more stuff
+1. Run bot
 4. Use bot

 Everything is described in detail below.

+### Download the project

+Simply download the project and unzip it in a folder of your choice.

+If you know git, use git :)

 ### Setting up the bot application